Horizontal-org/Tella-website/docs/For organizations/uwazi.md

 ---
 id: uwazi
 title: Uwazi
-description: The Uwazi server connection is available for organizations looking to collect structured data using a database.
+description: The Uwazi server connection is available for organizations looking to collect structured data.
 slug: /uwazi
 ---